Principal Investigator

 Erin Tevonian

-PhD Candidate (2019 Cohort)
+PhD Candidate, Biological Engineering (2019 Cohort)

-Co Advisor: Doug Lauffenburger
+Co Advisor: Douglas Lauffenburger

 BS, Bioengineering, University of Illinois Urbana-Champaign